jackyzha0/quartz/content/Meta/Moves/Barbarian.md

 ### Khan of Khans
 <span class="move-trigger">When a follower Assists you in pursuit of an appetite,</span> the GM will not invoke a Cost, and if you roll a **10+** they also Favor you.
 ### More!
 Always More!
-<span class="move-trigger">When you satiate an appetite to the extreme (destroy something precious,</span> gain enormous fame, mountains of riches, etc.), choose two:
+<span class="move-trigger">When you satiate an appetite to the extreme (destroy something precious, gain enormous fame, mountains of riches, etc.),</span> choose two:
 - Mark 1 XP.
 - Heal yourself of an additional
 condition.